Financial planning tools and services to put you on the path to the future you want

 If you think you haven’t saved enough for a truly secure retirement, think again.
 The impossible could become possible with any one of these 10 creative ways to retire.

 You see, saving diligently your entire life and then quitting work to play bridge is only one way to get to retirement.
 And, the odds are that it is not YOUR way.

 There are literally hundreds if not thousands of different levers that can be used to pull off financial independence in your 50s, 60s and beyond.

 Here are 10 ways to retire, even without adequate savings:

 If you are emotionally or psychologically ready for retirement, but your finances are not quite there, you might explore taking a mini retirement – an extended (3-12 month) vacation from work.

 Many people nearing retirement age find that an extended break from work is enough to recharge and re-energize.
 The trick is convincing your employer to let you have this precious time off.
-According to the Society for Human Resource Management, unpaid sabbatical leave is offered officially by only 12 percent of employers and only 4 percent of employers offered paid leave programs.
+According to the Society for Human Resource Management, unpaid sabbatical leave is offered officially by only 12% of employers and only 4% of employers offered paid leave programs.

 However, it may be worth exploring your individual situation with a human resources manager.

 Quitting your job with the hopes of finding a similar job upon your return is another option.
 However, many people who take a retirement gap year actually discover an encore career and new passions during their mini retirements.